marcopaulo42/BIG-IQ-licensing-lab-guide/docs/licensing/licensing.rst

 Module 1: BIG-IQ Setup and License Activation
 *********************************************

-The lab infrastructure is provisoned, but not licensed.
+The lab infrastructure is provisoned, but not licensed or setup.
 You will acquire and activate BIG-IQ and CAT licenses to complete the BIG-IQ setup and the other modules.
 These lab instructions need to be followed in order as each excersise builds on from the previous.

 .. toctree::